SteveTuttle/uk-food-hygiene-analysis/README.md

 ***from the UNC Bootcamp instructions for this challenge***

-For the final part of the Challenge I will open __NoSQL_analysis_starter.ipynb__ and rename it __NoSQL_analysis_sdt.ipynb__ and follow the instructions and notes to be aware of throughout the dataset listed below:
+For the final part of the Challenge I will open __NoSQL_analysis_starter.ipynb__ and rename it __NoSQL_analysis_sdt.ipynb__, then I will follow the instructions and notes from the Challenge that I need to be aware of throughout the dataset listed below:

 * _RatingValue_ refers to the overall rating decided by the Food Authority and ranges from 1-5.
 The higher the value, the better the rating.
- * Note: This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
+ * __Note:__ This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
 We will coerce non-numeric values to nulls during the database setup before converting ratings to integers.
 * The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse.
 This means, the higher the value, the worse the establishment is in these areas.

 Use the following questions to explore the database, and find the answers, so you can provide them to the magazine editors.